TysonCross/Project-Raiden/README.md

 dirwalk.m (by Evgeny Pr) is covered by the licence found under [./Licences/dirwalk.lic](./Licences/dirwalk.lic).
 This code is used to get a list of files on disk beneath a specified directory.
 The file can be downladed from: [https://www.mathworks.com/matlabcentral/fileexchange/32036-dirwalk-walk-the-directory-tree](https://www.mathworks.com/matlabcentral/fileexchange/32036-dirwalk-walk-the-directory-tree)

-export_fig.m (by Yair Altman) is covered by the licence found under [./Licences/export_fig.lic](./Licences/export_fig.lic).
+export_fig.m (by  Oliver J. Woodford and Yair Altman) is covered by the licence found under [./Licences/export_fig.lic](./Licences/export_fig.lic).
 This code enables the exporting of figures from matlab with LaTeX fonts (not included).
 The file can be downloaded from [https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig](https://www.mathworks.com/matlabcentral/fileexchange/23629-export_fig)

 ## Overview